Research · Policy comparison · Living page

-Which email tools actually let you put affiliate links in email
+Which affiliate programs actually let you put links in email

 The short answer: of the four programs we checked, only Kit addresses email promotion explicitly and permits it (CAN-SPAM conditions apply).
 GetResponse permits it by inference, gated on prior consent.
-Amazon Associates allows it only to opted-in recipients — far narrower than most roundups claim. beehiiv's program was inactive at our last check, so the question is moot there.
+Amazon Associates allows it only to opted-in recipients, far narrower than most roundups claim. beehiiv's partner program is live again at a new address (we checked again on July 2, 2026); its new terms are under review and don't yet give us an email answer to quote.

 "Affiliate links in email" here means: does the program's official terms allow you to promote your affiliate link in email you send to your list?
-Every cell below is backed by a quoted clause further down — not a paraphrase from someone else's listicle.
+Every cell below is backed by a quoted clause further down rather than a paraphrase from someone else's listicle.
+(A separate question, whether your sending platform's acceptable-use policy tolerates affiliate email, gets its own comparison, now published as our email marketing tools compared page.)

 | Program | Email links | Conditions | Commission | Cookie |